 Knowing what solid foods to start your baby on can be difficult to gauge as it must be nutritious without being too sophisticated or overdeveloped for their palate.
-Rice cereal is an optimum first solid food as it is easily digestible, rich in iron and unlikely to induce allergies.
-Furthermore, it is a plain food substance which will not aggravate the baby’s developing digestive system.
+Rice cereal is a good first choice as it is easily digestible, rich in iron and unlikely to induce allergies.
+Furthermore, it is a plain food which will not aggravate your baby’s developing digestive system.

 How often should I introduce a new food?

-Salt and sugar in Baby’s diet
+Salt and sugar in baby’s diet

-In order to avoid confusion regarding juice, the American Academy of Paediatrics recommends no more than 120ml of juice per day but only when bub is able to drink from a cup on their own.
+In order to avoid confusion regarding juice, the American Academy of Paediatrics recommends no more than 120ml of juice per day.
+But only when bub is able to drink from a cup on their own.
 The proportions advised are 30ml of juice to one of water and should only be introduced when your baby has reached 6 months.

 Baby’s Iron Requirements

-In order to receive the correct intake of iron, the average toddler needs to consume the amount that is equivalent to three ounces (or 85 grams) of meat or other food stuff which are rich in iron such as cereal, bread or beans.
-It may be a surprise to discover that a toddler requires around five times more iron per pound than a full grown man.
+In order to receive the correct intake of iron, the average toddler needs to consume the amount that is equivalent to 85g of meat or other food stuff which are rich in iron.
+It may come as a surprise to discover that a toddler requires around five times more iron than a fully grown person.

 Breast Milk and Cow’s Milk

-Whilst it is important for your child to experience a wealth of various tastes and foods, introducing too many foods too early can endanger baby’s health both now and cause allergies at a let stage.
-All of this information can at first seem overwhelming but if you follow these simple guidelines of what to avoid your baby will maintain a healthy diet which will set them up perfectly for when their bodies are ready to receive all these different flavours and textures.
+Whilst it is important for your child to experience various tastes and textures, introducing too many foods too early can endanger your baby’s health.
+Plus it can cause allergies at a let stage.
+All of this information can at first seem overwhelming, but if you follow these simple guidelines of what to avoid your baby will maintain a healthy diet.
+These guidelines will help for when their bodies are ready to receive all these different flavours and textures.

-It may seem fairly obvious but avoiding giving your baby large chunks of food such as whole grapes, nuts, carrot sticks and pieces of meat are extremely important.
-Children under 4 aren’t able to chew with the hard grinding motion needed to break up such foods therefore these chunks could easily become a choking hazard.
+It may seem fairly obvious but avoiding giving your baby large chunks of food such as whole grapes, nuts, carrot sticks and pieces of meat is extremely important.
+Children under 4 aren’t able to chew with the hard grinding motion that is needed to break up such foods.
+Therefore these chunks could easily become a choking hazard.

-The best way to ensure your baby has the healthiest diet is to make home made baby food – view our baby feeding products here perfect for starting bub on solids.
+The best way to ensure your baby has the healthiest diet is to make home made baby food – view our baby feeding products here – perfect for starting bub on solids!